 15. Enigma Cipher Center (Centrum Szyfrow Enigma)

-The Enigma Museum is a blast for anyone who likes codes, ciphers, history, or spy tales!
+The Enigma Museum is one of the most captivating and unique things to do in Poznan.
+It’s a blast for anyone who likes codes, ciphers, history, or spy tales!
 They did a great job of creating an interactive experience in both Polish and English.
 The museum covers the history of ciphers and codes, provided lots of hands-on fun, and went into great detail about the Nazi’s “Enigma machine” used during World War II, the role of three Polish mathematicians in cracking that code, and their harrowing escape.
 Lots of short movies were available throughout, plus a terrific audio tour.
 Don’t forget to pick up a headset when you go in.
 And look for the surprise display on Thomas Jefferson!

 Hollywood definitely had its way with the story about cracking the Enigma code in the movie The Imitation Game with Benedict Cumberbatch.
 An amazing amount of fascinating information never made it to the silver screen, including the involvement of the Polish mathematicians.
 But Poznań doesn’t forget.
 Through this innovative museum, you can really immerse yourself in the multimedia exhibition that tells the full story of the Polish cryptologists: Marian Rejewski, Henryk Zygalski and Jerzy Różycki.
 So here’s to the unsung heros at the Polish Cipher Bureau in Poznań!